colaberry/enterprise-data-readiness-ai-agents/chapter-02/chapter_2_complete.md

 **Architecture answers: "What do we need to build?"**

 Multi-modal storage.
 Real-time data fabric.
 Semantic layer.
-RAG infrastructure.
+Intelligence infrastructure.
 Agent-aware governance.
 Observability.
 Data products.

 **GOALS answer: "How do we know it's working?"**